 Whenever you are visiting Greece, just try to use those greetings or wishes, and you will witness the most beautiful smiles!

 PS.
-If you would like to learn more, as well as the correct pronunciation, then the online course “Everyday Greek Language” will teach you exactly what you need to start communicating in Greek.
+If you would like to learn more, as well as the correct pronunciation, then this online shortcut to speaking Greek “Everyday Greek Language” will teach you exactly what you need to start communicating in Greek.